-- This report is for February 2020. - Trigger components (P8 or P19) were not exceeded during this reporting period, and we are in a standard operation mode.i
+- This report is for March 2020. - Trigger components (P8 or P19) were not exceeded during this reporting period, and we are in a standard operation mode.i

-- It is important to note that the perched water table trigger level (P8) is highly influenced by climatic conditions.
-Typically, over summer we see a natural drawdown (lowering) of the perched water table level.
-However, regular rainfall over January and February has resulted in elevated perched water table levels (as shown in figure 1). - Update reports are developed in the first week of each month, with the graphs containing data from the previous month. - Monthly reports and extraction rates are available via the web page: www.yoursay.barwonwater.vic.gov.au/anglesea-borefield - The status of the trigger components for this month is summarised below.
+- The perched water table trigger level (P8) is highly influenced by climatic conditions.
+Following regular rainfall over January and February and subsequent elevation of perched water table levels, a drier and warmer March resulted in a slight decline in the perched water table level (as shown in figure 1). - Update reports are developed in the first week of each month, with the graphs containing data from the previous month. - Monthly reports and extraction rates are available via the web page: www.yoursay.barwonwater.vic.gov.au/anglesea-borefield - The status of the trigger components for this month is summarised below.